kuhree/www/src/content/writing/next-js-api-routes.md

 Next.JS comes with a useful feature out of the box, api routes.
 Files created in the `pages/api/` folder are treated as an endpoint rather than a page.
 Instead of exporting a React component to display your UI, you can export a function returning, say, a JSON response.

-For example, if you wanted to return a blog post from your CMS, you could write the following in file `pages/api/post.js` :
+For example, if you wanted to return a post from your CMS, you could write the following in file `pages/api/post.js` :

 ```js
 /**